ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   to cancel the task
 *   to wait if necessary for the task to complete, and then to retrieve its result

-But the the `Future` interface has significant limitations in building multi-step asynchronous tasks:
+But the `Future` interface has significant limitations in building multi-step asynchronous tasks: